bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: 0.14.3
+### Latest Release: 0.15.0
+### Added
+- Added a new checkbox to the main panel for enabling the metadata push feature.

+### Previous Highlights
-### Fixed
+### Version 0.14.3
 - Added quoting around file paths to handle spaces and special characters.

-### Previous Highlights

 ### Version 0.14.2
 - **Detailed Error Phases**: Distinguishes between render and validate errors for clearer feedback.